Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 LSU Stats and Trends

-- This year the Tigers have eight turnovers, five fewer than the Crimson Tide have takeaways (13).
+- The Tigers have turned the ball over eight times, five fewer times than the Crimson Tide have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.